transcelerate/ddf-home/overview.md

 In summary, DDF will combine data standards and a new technology to enable the flow of data across all systems involved in the design and execution of a clinical trial.

 ### Additional details regarding the USDM:
-The framework for the DDF initiative is the **Unified Study Definitions Model**, developed by **CDISC**.
+To create a consistent, comprehensive, and structured representation of a study definition as described in text in clinical trial protocols, a **Unified Study Definitions Model** has been developed by **CDISC**.

 The USDM contains both new and existing standards, and also provides common vocabulary, reusable designs, industry best practices, standards, and general implementation guidance for solution architects.

-The USDM serves as a guideline for creating a **Study Definitions Repository**, which is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.

 To learn more and get access to the USDM documentation, please go to the [CDISC Digital Data Flow website](https://www.cdisc.org/ddf).